-I can’t say this enough that you need to communicate and over-communicate.
-Make sure that the goals are known up front.
+I can’t say this enough, you need to communicate and over-communicate.
+Make sure that the goals are known upfront.
 That way if there are any challenges or questions, they can be addressed and expectations can be set.
 This is also the time to define how we’ll report on and communicate regularly about progress.

-Being proactive up front, during campaigns, and at scheduled meeting and reporting intervals can allow for adjustments to strategy and resetting of expectations if needed.
+Being proactive upfront during campaigns and at scheduled meetings, along with reporting intervals, can allow for adjustments to strategy and resetting of expectations if needed.
 We know we want to hit all of our goals, but changes in search engines, technology, competition, and the marketplace overall can have an impact midstream.

 Communication is critical to ensure constant alignment of digital marketing goals and the overall organization.

-Measurement is so critical to goals that I can’t emphasize enough that you need to pause, define all that needs to be tracked to see progress and channel specific aspects of performance, and find a way to report on it.
+Measurement is so critical to goals.
+I can’t emphasize enough that you need to define all that needs to be tracked to see progress and channel-specific aspects of performance and find a way to report on it.

 8) Celebrate or Recalibrate

 This one is the fun one.
 Create a plan to celebrate the achievements of meeting and exceeding goals.
 At Voltage, we are having fun this year with our talk about how close we are to Mexico when we incrementally get closer to our goals.
 We have talked about the fun incentives and things that can happen as a team and individually when we hit our goals.